-Data on safely surrendered and abandoned infants are collected by ICAN in an effort to ensure the on-going effectiveness of SSBL in Los Angeles County.
-Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner to see if there are differences in these two groups, or if either group "fit a profile."
-Although the report began by highlighting data up through 2017, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2016.
-During this fifteen-year period, 150 infants were safely surrendered and 66 infants were abandoned - 18 who survived and 48 who did not.
+Data on safely surrendered and abandoned infants is collected by ICAN in an effort to track the ongoing effectiveness of SSBL in Los Angeles County.
+Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner, to see if there are differences in these two groups, or if either group "fit a profile."
+Although the report began by highlighting data up through 2017, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2017.
+During this fifteen-year period, 159 infants were safely surrendered and 68 infants were abandoned.
+Of the abandoned infants, 18 survived and 50 did not.

-The data collected for 2002 - 2016 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
-However, it should be pointed out that we are often unable to obtain information about these mothers.
+The data collected for 2002 - 2017 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
+However, it should be pointed out, that more often than not, we are unable to obtain much information about them.